inside.ewu.edu

 Pre-requisites: admission to the MS Counseling program.

-This course introduces a broad spectrum of issues of multicultural considerations in counseling, including an examination of their own personal history/background and its impact on their perception of and response to diversity in clients.
+Introduces a broad spectrum of issues of multicultural considerations in counseling, including an examination of their personal history/background and its impact on their perception of and response to diversity in clients.
 Topics include: the influence of heritage, cultural identities, attitudes, values, beliefs, understandings, within-group difference, and acculturative experiences on individuals’ worldviews and help-seeking and coping behaviors.

 PSYC 591.
 ADVANCED PSYCHOTHERAPY STRATEGIES.
 3 Credits.